pmed/v8pp/README.md

 # v8pp

-Header-only library to expose C++ classes and functions into [V8](https://code.google.com/p/v8/) to use them in JavaScript code. v8pp uses heavly template metaprogramming and variadic template parameters which requires modern compiler with C++11 support.
+Header-only library to expose C++ classes and functions into [V8](https://code.google.com/p/v8/) to use them in JavaScript code. v8pp uses heavy template metaprogramming and variadic template parameters which requires modern compiler with C++11 support.
 The library has been tested on:

   * Microsoft Visual C++ 2013 (Windows 7/8)
   * GCC 4.8.1 (Ubuntu 13.10 with Linux kernel 3.11.0)